Dec 2024 - Feb 2025

 Design goal: Accessibility for all mental models

-See design trade-offs
+See trade-offs

 To align with MeplusMore’s product mission of everyone having access tools for independence, the experience needs to be accessible to all users and support a range of mental models.